jaikhandelwal053/LMS_portal/README.md

 # LMS_portal
 ## Description of project
--As a user able to see the list of courses
+As a user able to see the list of courses.
--As a user able to the enroll for a course
+As a user able to the enroll for a course.
--As a user able to buy the course
+As a user able to buy the course
 -As a user able to view the details of course
 -As a user able to bookmark the course
 -As a user able to save for later